Moma, Daddy and me at about 1 and 1/2 years old

 Elaine I want you to know something that you are never to forget!!
 You are precious and wonderful.
 Do not let anyone ever make you feel dumb!!
 In fact don’t let anyone make you feel anything bad about yourself!
 Your own guilt and your loving heart are enough for you to deal with.

-So to finish up this love letter to you, love God, love yourself (because He certainly does), and love your family.
+So to finish up this love letter to you, love God, love yourself (because He certainly does), love your family and love your world family.
 Remember that there is only one you.
 You are a person of love and joy and will always keep that even when your life gets very complicated by a husband who gets sick.
 But don’t worry about that right now.
 Just learn to see your good qualities and don’t be so hard on yourself.
 Enjoy your rich childhood.

 You are very dear to me!
 I would love to meet you as an older sister now and talk with you to help you.
 But you must learn things on your own since that is the way I learned.
 I’ll write again later, Dear One.